Velasquez, McCutchen lead Phillies past slumping Blue Jays

 Velasquez got off to a shaky start, walking the first batter on five pitches, and had the grounds crew come out after the second batter to repair the mound.
 He was sharp from that point and saved his best for last, a nine-pitch 1-2-3 sixth with two strikeouts.

 Shaw did the only damage against Velasquez, giving Toronto a 1-0 lead with a one-out drive to deep right in the fifth.

-He was playing first base in place of Vladimir Guerrero Jr., who was not in the starting lineup after feeling a little dizzy.
-Guerrero was hit by a pitch in the helmet Friday.
+“Early on he was having a little bit of trouble throwing strikes, but he kind of settled in,” Shaw said of Velasquez.
+“He kind of got in the groove there in the middle innings, and guys were just missing some pitches.
+Third, fourth inning, he started throwing more strikes and he was able to keep guys off balance, heaters up in the zone, guys just missing it.”

 The Phillies went ahead with two runs in the bottom of the frame.